 Dr. Springer is an orthopaedic surgeon, Associate Professor in the Department of Orthopedic Surgery at Carolinas Medical Center, Fellowship Director at OrthoCarolina, and a past President of MSIS.
 He has received national recognition from the Knee Society and AAHKS, and in 2014 was named one of the Top 22 North American Knee Surgeons by Orthopedics This Week.
 He is currently a member of both The Hip Society and The Knee Society and serves as Education Chair for AAHKS.
 He has authored over 85 peer-reviewed articles, over 25 book chapters, and three textbooks focused primarily on complex total hip and knee replacement and infection.

 About Sonoran Biosciences, Inc.

-Sonoran Biosciences is a preclinical-stage pharmaceutical company developing a novel antibacterial gel for the treatment and prevention of serious biofilm infections, especially those that occur after surgery.
+Sonoran Biosciences is a preclinical-stage pharmaceutical company developing a novel antibacterial gel for the prevention and treatment of surgical site infection (SSI).
 The company’s lead product SBG002 is an injectable sustained-release gel containing tobramycin and vancomycin designed for direct application in surgical sites.
-SBG002 has the potential to become a first-in-class product for treatment and prevention of a wide variety of serious infections, and is being developed toward a lead indication in one-stage treatment of periprosthetic joint infection (PJI), the most common and costly reason for failed arthroplasty.
+SBG002 has the potential to become a first-in-class product for prevention of SSI, including after orthopaedic, cardiac, and colorectal surgery.